cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 }
 ```

 `KeyValuePair<TKey,TValue>.Deconstruct(TKey, TValue) ` is available only from `netstandard2.1`.
-For previous `netstandard` versions we need to add it manually using the approach with extension method.
+For previous `netstandard` versions we need to add it manually using the approach with the extension method.

 ## Custom awaitable types

-C# 5 (released together with Visual Studio 2012) introduced a `async/await` mechanism which was a real game changer in the area of asynchronous programming.
-Before that, handling invocation of asynchronous methods resulted very often in a quite messy code, especially when there were more than one asynchronous invocation:
+C# 5 (released together with Visual Studio 2012) introduced an `async/await` mechanism which was a real game-changer in the area of asynchronous programming.
+Before that, handling invocation of asynchronous methods resulted very often in quite a messy code, especially when there was more than one asynchronous invocation:

 ```cs
 void DoSomething()